10 Container Gardening Tips

 Outdoor garden space with swing and EarthBox gardening containers

-Our sub-irrigated growing systems give you everything you need to be successful at container gardening:
+Our sub-irrigated planter box kits give you everything you need to be successful at container gardening:

 • Aeration Screen